TimovNiedek/sovereign-ai/README.md

 This document outlines the setup for a self-hosted LLM using vLLM with Prometheus and Grafana monitoring.

+## Prerequisites

+* Set the environment variable HF_TOKEN, or add it to a .env file.

 ## Running with docker compose

 ```bash